-Community College of Beaver County is a public, state institution, so it offers a reduced tuition rate of $9,720 for in-state students who attend full-time.
+Community College of Beaver County is a public, state institution, so it offers a reduced tuition rate of $9,720 for students who qualify as state residents and attend full-time.
 For students who are not considered Pennsylvania-residents, out-of-state tuition is $14,580 a year.

 Community College of Beaver County has the same tuition for international students as for those from out of state.

-International students at Community College of Beaver County can expect to pay around $14,580 per year, before any scholarships or financial aid.
+International students at Community College of Beaver County usually pay around $14,580 per year, before any scholarships, grants or other financial aid.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
+Most schools also have fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.
 Full-time undergrads at Community College of Beaver County pay $1,560 in fees each academic year.